 Though the controller oversees data processing, and uses the results of the processing, they will often contract a third party to carry out the actual task.
 These processors must adhere to GDPR and also do their utmost to ensure data privacy.

 - Data security – Similarly to controllers, processors must ensure that all data is adequately secured through a variety of measures.

 - Data processing – Data must be processed in a GDPR-compliant manner.
-The same restrictions in how data can be used apply to both the controller and the processor.
+The same restrictions on how data can be used apply to both the controller and the processor.

-- Contractual obligations– Any processing activities should be governed by a contract between the controller and processor that establishes all the details of processing.
-The contract must also ensure the continued privacy of the data, whilst providing the necessary information to the processor to process the data.
+- Contractual obligations– Any processing activities should be governed by a contract between the controller and processor that establishes all the details of any processing.
+The contract must also ensure the continued privacy of the data, whilst providing the necessary information to the processor to allow the processing of data.